The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Effect on Local Environments

-This estimate is based on homogeneous and isotropic conditions.
-For a local density of $10^{-4}$ $\mHcc$, belonging to the low-density mode, the cooling radius is as large as $\sim 1$ kpc, which is much larger than the cold disk height.
-Thus the energy-conserving, pressure-driven phase is expected to proceed beyond the disk and break out into the CGM, so that the energy is not yet subject to significant radiative losses during the outflow.
-However, for a local density of $10^4 \mHcc$, in the high-density mode, the cooling radius is only $\sim 10^{-1}$ pc; in this case, the SN can only affect its immediate environment.
-Such a SN can clear out other star-forming gas in the region, but the reach of the blast is too limited to become an outflow.
-Indeed, we find that almost every ($>98\%$) SN will reduce the local SFR to zero after the blast.
+via Eq.~8 in \citet{KimOstriker15}, based on homogeneous and isotropic conditions\footnote{Related work \citep[e.g.,][]{Cioffi88,Thornton98} gives similar functions under slightly different numerical assumptions on cooling function.}.
+Realistic galaxy conditions are neither homogeneous nor isotropic, but this formula provides an order-of-magnitude estimate for the length scale of SNe-related features nonetheless.
+For a local density $\rho\sim10^{-4} \, \mHcc$, belonging to the low-density mode, the cooling radius is on the kiloparsec scale, larger than the galaxy's cold disk height.
+As such, the energy-conserving phase of a single SN blastwave is expected to proceed beyond the disk, so that energy can efficiently break into the CGM before being subject to significant radiative losses.
+Contrarily, for a density of $\rho \sim 10^4 \, \mHcc$ in the high-density mode, the cooling radius is only $\sim 10^{-1}\,{\rm pc}$; enough to clear the dense gas in its immediate environment, but too limited to become an outflow.

-For low-local density SNe, especially those occurring in clusters, the cooling radius of the SN is much larger than the volume for which the ISM can be considered homogeneous and isotropic.
-Thus, anisotropic motion during large feedback episodes is common.
-A picture of such an episode, caused by a cluster of SNe in { LYRA}, is shown in Fig. \ref{fig:picture}, including the column density, metallicity, velocity parallel to the disk, velocity dispersion perpendicular to the disk, temperature, and ratio of kinetic to thermal energy.

-Notably, high-velocity, high-temperature gas is concentrated only in the diffuse bubble regions, indicating that the gas most affected by SNe do not lie within the gas disk.
-Contrarily, low velocities at the edges of the bubble, which are no higher than the ambient velocity distribution within the disk, point to inefficient kinetic coupling within the disk.
-This behavior, in which energy tends to escape preferentially along the axis perpendicular to the disk, is similar to those modeled in \citet{Zhang24}.
-The presence of metals, which trace ejecta from the SNe, is likewise concentrated in the center of the bubble instead of at the edges.
-This is also consistent with a higher efficiency of metal injection into the CGM.

-The energy ratio is the only quantity whose morphology does not follow that of the column density.
-In all areas, this ratio lies above the predicted energy ratio of $\log(0.28/0.72)\approx-0.41$ seen immediately after a SN during the pressure-driven phase \citep[e.g.,][]{Chevalier74,Cioffi88,OstrikerMcKee88}.